shilgam/tg-reposter/README.md

         4. Add this to your `.env` file as `SOURCE_MESSAGE_ID`.

 3.  **Create a `.env` file:**
     Create a `.env` file in the root of the project and add your credentials.
-Use `SOURCE_MESSAGE_ID` only when you need to target a specific message.
     ```
     API_ID=...
     API_HASH=...